ferdianfefe/automatic-snake-game-GA/README.md

 # automatic-snake-game-GA
 Automatic snake game using neural network.
 Trained using genetic algorithm.
+A final project for Genetic Algorithm course.